mattjmcnaughton/toolbox-vim/README.md

 ## Why is this better than using Vim directly?

-- Take your vim config with you where you go.
+- Take your vim config (and install) with you where you go.
 - Greater control over the environment in which your text editor executes.
 Limit permissions (i.e. network access, view of the file-system, etc).
 - Easier to experiment w/ different Vim configs (with no concern around leaving